An clear communication enhances the quality of life, increases productivity and contributes to how effective our interpersonal relationships are.

 Use your time wisely

-Your ability to communicate is an important means of achieving your goals, whether with your family, colleagues, clients and customers. - Les Brown
+, "Your ability to communicate is an important tool on the path to your goals, whether it's with your family, your colleagues, or your clients and customers."" - Les Brown

 Clear communication is not a matter of course.
 We find plenty of evidence in everyday life.
 Perhaps you have also experienced one of the two following stories.

 Example 1: A family is travelling by car from Bonn to Frankfurt.
 "Jens, if you don't stop right now, you're getting out of here!".
 Because her son again can not keep still, so the mother can not concentrate on the traffic.